- A Higher Offer: When Should I Wait to Commit to a College? - October 11, 2017

 Long-term SAT Prep

-Long term SAT preparations start several months in advance.
+Long-term SAT preparation starts several months in advance.
 Begin by reviewing the College Board SAT calendar and choosing a test date.
 When you know your test date, count back from it to see how many weeks you have left to prepare.
 You should aim for at least eight, but any amount of prep will be helpful, even if you have much less time.

 A great place to start is CollegeVine’s Free Diagnostic SAT Test.
 This test comes with a custom score report detailing what you should focus on next.
 Use it to help guide your study plan.
 With some direction, you’ll be able to spend extra time focusing on areas that need improvement, and less time reviewing areas that are already strong.